By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Clients with Bipolar are more likely to have sudden episodes of depression and sudden remission of the depressive symptoms.
 Major Depression is more likely to creep up on you.
 And Major Depression rarely just goes away suddenly without treatment or some other reason.
 Bipolar Disorder may strike suddenly and it may switch to an elated mood or mania all of a sudden.

 2. Early age of first onset.

 There was a time when we thought little kids did not get depression, not anymore.
 Very small children do indeed experience episodes of depression.
-One way we have fond this out is that more and more people who struggled with depression or Bipolar Disorder as children have become professionals.
+One way we have found this out is that more and more people who struggled with depression or Bipolar Disorder as children have become professionals.

 The younger the child is when they first experience a mood disorder episode the more likely they are to go on and develop Bipolar Disorder.
 Now we are not saying that the child is to blame for being moody.
 If they are able to control the mood swings then it is not Bipolar or Depression.
 We are also not talking about that day-to-day moodiness or event triggered mood that all children experience.
 Each type of mood disorder, depression, Dysthymia, Cyclothymia, Bipolar one and two each have a minimum length of time that is needed.
 This separates the events of living from a true episode of a mental illness.